 - Once the splattering stops (a sign that the Halwa is almost done), add the remaining ghee and the food coloring and stir well.

 - Keep cooking the mixture until most of the moisture in it dries up.
-It will start to come away from the sides of the pan now, and you will also see a small amount of the ghee beginning to separate from it.
+It will start to come away from the sides of the pan now, and you will also see a small amount of the ghee begins to separate from it.

 - You will know the Halwa is ready when it no longer sticks to the pan at all.
 In fact, when you look at the bottom of the pan, it will be clean!